-This IEE has been prepared based on final detailed designs of the subproject.
-If the design is revised or modified, the PMU, with support from PMSC, shall update this draft IEE based on final detailed design and submit to ADB for review and disclosure.
+This IEE has been prepared based on final detailed designs of the subproject, and submitted to ADB for review, clearance, and disclosure.
+Prior to award, and should there be any changes in the design, this IEE will be updated based on the final design, and submitted to ADB for clearance and disclosure.
 No work can commence until the final IEE is approved by ADB and provided to the Contractor, and the SEMP is approved by the PIU or Divisional/Regional Office.